 I doubt I will ever be invited to share this in front of a church, and definitely not in a class about marriage, it doesn’t meet the criteria of the usual success story.

 I’ve been asked a few times when I knew there was definitely a problem with my marriage.
 Obviously, I knew from the beginning.
 Being in denial and blaming myself became my norm.
-The latter is a must in an abusive relationship.
+This is a must in an abusive relationship.
 The abuser will do everything within their power to make sure their victim always blames themselves in order to maintain power and control.

 It wasn’t until we started having problems with Farmer Boy, and my abuser wanted to place the entire blame on me, that it finally dawned on me that there was something bigger going on.
 I willingly admitted my fault in the situation, but he wanted it ALL to be my fault.
 When I pointed out where he could have done better that was the last he wanted to speak on the topic.